 ABOUT THE AUTHOR - DAVID KAPALU

-David Kapalu is a Real Estate Investment Consultant who happens to be a duly Registered Member of the Zambian Institute of Estate Agents, an Internet Marketing Specialist, Motivational Speaker, Public Speaker, Life Coach and Trainer.
-He is also a 3rd Year Bachelor’s Degree Law Student studying with the Zambian Open University.
-He is someone who understands his subject so well and knows how to reduce complex matters into simple to understand matters.
+David Kapalu is a Real Estate Investment Consultant who happens to be a duly Registered Member of the Zambian Institute of Estate Agents, an Internet Marketing Specialist, Motivational Speaker, Public Speaker, Life Coach, Crypto-Currency Investor and Enthusiast and Trainer.
+He is also a 4th Year Bachelor’s Degree Law Student Studying with the Zambian Open University.
+He is Someone who Understands his Subject so Well and Knows how to Reduce Complex Matters into Simple to Understand Matters.

-Therefore, Call/Sms him right now on +260 955 168754 and contract him for one on one real estate investment advice!
+Therefore, Call/WhatsApp/Sms him right now on +260 966 388525 and contract him for one on one real estate investment advice!

-He also stands ready to be booked for speaking engagements as well as offer free and paid radio and television interviews with any individual or organization interested in him sharing his deep insight and understanding of real estate matters as well as offer legal advice pertaining to land rights and ownership in the Zambian market!
+He also stands ready to be booked for speaking engagements as well as offer free and paid radio and television interviews with any individual or organization interested in him sharing his deep insight and understanding of real estate matters as well as offer legal advice pertaining to land rights and ownership in the Zambian Market Land Scape!